1st Workshop on

 14:40 - 15:15: Talk 12 (Laura Iacovissi)

-: Corruptions of Supervised Learning Problems
+Title: Corruptions of Supervised Learning Problems

 Abstract: Corruption is notoriously widespread in data collection.
 Despite extensive research, the existing literature on corruption predominantly focuses on specific settings and learning scenarios, lacking a unified view.
 To address that, we develop a taxonomy of corruption from an information-theoretic perspective – with Markov kernels as a foundational mathematical tool.
 We generalize the concept of corruption beyond dataset shift: corruption includes all modifications of a learning problem, while here we focus on changes in probability.
 We use the taxonomy to study the consequences of corruption on supervised learning tasks, by comparing Bayes risks in the clean and corrupted scenarios.
 Notably, while label corruptions affect only the loss function, more intricate cases involving attribute corruptions extend the influence beyond the loss to affect the hypothesis class.
 If time allows, I will also talk about how we leverage these insights to understand mitigations for various corruption types, in the form of loss correction techniques.
 This is joint work with Nan Lu and Bob Williamson.